 In the coming decades, the public will be called upon more frequently to understand complex forestry issues, assess risk, evaluate proposed environmental plans, and understand the local and global impacts individual decisions affect.
-Creating a scientifically informed citizenry is Figure 8.
+Creating a scientifically informed citizenry is critical to the long-term sustainability of forest resources.

+Figure 8.
 Species composition of surveyed North Dakota windbreaks.